ErikKalkoken/evebuddy/README.md

   - Wealth: Charts showing wealth distribution across all characters
 - Can minimize to system tray and show indicator for new mail (desktop only)
 - Get notified about important events (e.g. structure attacked, training queue expired)
-- Desktop & mobile version
+- Available for desktop (Windows, macOS, Linux) and mobile (Android)
 - Automatic dark and light theme
 - Offline mode